 Delaware requires every employee alleging a work injury to complete all information on the Statement of Facts form for his Employer.
 We recommend all Employers have their employees prepare this form on the date of accident as a matter of company policy, sign the form and then place a copy in the employee's personnel file.
 The information on this form is critical for employers employees and the I.A.B. itself.
-A variation of this form is used in death cases.
+A variation of this form is used in death cases (pdf).
 Our firm also offers a Spanish version for clients with Spanish speaking employees.

 Within ten days after an Employer is notified that an industrial accident allegedly injured its employee, the Employer must complete and file the Employer's First Report of Injury with the Industrial Accident Board and send a copy to its Insurer.
 Employers who fail to do so are subjected to fines; yet, it is also in Employers' best interest that they make the "first" report rather than someone planning to sue them.
 To prevent fraud, we strongly urge our clients to sign the form.

 If Employer's First Report of Injury did not show the injured employee returned to work, an Employer's Supplemental Report of Injury must be completed and filed with the Industrial Accident Board immediately after he does return to work; or at the end of disability when compensation has been paid under an Agreement.
 In the event of the employee's death, this report should be filed immediately.

 If the Employer or Insurer agree to accept liability on a claim then the Employer's attorney or Insurer's adjustor must execute this Agreement as to Compensation form with the employee and file it with the Industrial Accident Board for approval.
 Never pay on a claim unless the employee first signs this.
 No Agreement?
 No Award?
 No deal.